 Legal Forms You Need for Running an LLC

 A Limited Liability Company (LLC) is a popular business structure, whether we’re talking about a small business or larger.
-This type of business entity is easy to set up and allows for pass-through tax status.
-An LLC also prevents business owners from being personally liable if the company comes under legal scrutiny, which protects personal assets from any business debts you might incur.
+This type of business entity is different from incorporation, is easy to set up, and allows for pass-through tax status.
+Forming an LLC also prevents business owners from personal liability if the company comes under legal scrutiny, which protects personal assets from any business debts you might incur.

 To enjoy the benefits of an LLC, it's essential to set up this business structure correctly.
 There’s more to it than just a filing fee and having your LLC name ready.
 The best way to start this process is by completing and submitting the correct documents.
 The following legal forms will help everyone from a single-member LLC to multi-member LLCs run smoothly and successfully, from business formation to day-to-day business activities.

 Articles of Organization

 An integral part of the LLC formation process, by law every state requires entrepreneurs interested in becoming LLC owners to file Articles of Organization.
 This legal document, sometimes known as a Certificate of Organization or a Certificate of Formation, outlines the basic information for your company.
-You can get it from your Secretary of State, which is also where you file the document once complete.
+You can get it from your Secretary of State, which is also where you file formation documents such as this one once complete.
 The form asks for your full business name, purpose of your business, address, ownership details, management structure, registered agent, and how long your LLC plans to operate.

-An Operating Agreement protects your company's LLC status.
+An operating agreement protects your company's LLC status.
 This agreement acts as a contract between members and outlines each person's rights, roles, and responsibilities.
 This will likely be where you set down whether your LLC will be manager-managed or member-managed.
 Once members sign this document, they are bound to uphold the agreement between one another.
 Depending on your state, this form is also known as an Operating Agreement, LLC Agreement, and LLC Partnership agreement.

 Operating Agreement Amendment